Estimate your annual taxes

 In Hong Kong, personal tax is often referred to salary tax.
 This article provides you with an overview of the salary tax system in Hong Kong, Hong Kong tax rate and Hong Kong income tax.
-You will learn about the salary tax rate, allowable deductions for employees, tax benefits for employers and requirements of filing tax returns.
+You will learn about the salary tax rate, salary tax allowance and allowable deductions for employees, tax benefits for employers and requirements of filing tax returns.